Toy

 Kids may not realise how tightly they’re gripping the dog and may hurt it.
 Large dogs can also hurt a Chihuahua even by accident due to their tiny size.
 But, for a family with older kids or no children that’s willing to put effort, love, and time into training this little dog, it could be the perfect breed to pick.

-A Chihuahua's grooming requirements depend on whether it has a short or long coat.
+A Chihuahua’s grooming requirements depends on whether it has a short or long coat.
 Typically, the occasional bath is enough to keep it clean.
 When it comes to brushing, short-haired Chihuahuas only need brushing occasionally to maintain a healthy coat.

 Long-haired Chihuahuas will need at least one brushing session per week to prevent tangles, which can be uncomfortable for the dog.
 Be sure to detangle your Chihuahuas fur before you give it a bath too.
 Both Chihuahua types should have their nails trimmed and teeth brushed weekly as well.